LowellObservatory/TheSyndicate/Standards/README.md

     I'll just add that LSST is using TravisCI for most things, and might be a good starting point to see if it'll work for us.

+# Documentation Tools to Use

+- PyDoc
+- sphinx
+- ?